Paris Stocks Rally As Macron Fights On, Jobs Data Boosts Wall Street - UrduPoint

 Paris Stocks Rally As Macron Fights On, Jobs Data Boosts Wall Street

-US stocks mostly rose Friday after a report showed a healthy jobs market and Paris rallied as President Emmanuel Macron vowed to serve out his full term and end France's political crisis

-London, (APP - UrduPoint / Pakistan Point News - 6th Dec, 2024) US stocks mostly rose Friday after a report showed a healthy jobs market and Paris rallied as President Emmanuel Macron vowed to serve out his full term and end France's political crisis.
+New York, (APP - UrduPoint / Pakistan Point News - 7th Dec, 2024) US stocks mostly rose Friday after a report showed a healthy jobs market, and Paris rallied as President Emmanuel Macron vowed to serve out his full term and end France's political crisis.

-Oil fell on concerns of oversupply and Bitcoin pulled back under $100,000 after hitting records Thursday.
+Oil fell on concerns of oversupply and Bitcoin held at a level over $100,000 after hitting records Thursday.

-The world's biggest economy gained 227,000 jobs in November, higher than analysts' expectations, and up from a revised 36,000 in October, said the US Department of Labor.
+The world's biggest economy gained 227,000 jobs in November, more than analysts expected and up from a revised 36,000 in October, said the US Department of Labor.

 "The US jobs market has emphatically rebounded following October's disappointing data," said Neal Keane, head of global sales trading at ADSS.

-October's figures had been depressed by hurricanes and a dockworkers strike, and November's increases may have been exaggerated by the end of a strike at Boeing and by retail hiring ahead of the holiday season.
+October's figures had been depressed by hurricanes and workers' strikes, while November's increases may have been exaggerated by the end of a strike at Boeing in particular -- and by retail hiring ahead of the holiday season.

-US stock futures jumped in pre-market trading after the report, but gave back some of those gains.
-In late morning trading, the wider S&P 500 and tech-heavy Nasdaq were higher but the Dow was little changed.
+US stocks mostly closed higher, with the broad-based S&P 500 and tech-focused Nasdaq both hitting fresh records, although the Dow retreated slightly.

-Investors are mostly betting that November's numbers, while comforting, are probably not strong enough to deter the Federal Reserve from cutting interest rates again later this month.
+Investors are mostly betting that November's jobs numbers, while comforting, are probably not strong enough to deter the Federal Reserve from cutting interest rates again this month.

 "Investors needed a reassuring jobs report and that's exactly what they got," said eToro analyst Bret Kenwell.
 "The market still favors a rate cut from the Fed later this month and this report may not change that expectation."

-The Paris stock market closed up 1.3 percent in mid-afternoon trading, on "hope that President Emmanuel Macron will serve out his term and that a (French) budget can be passed in the coming weeks", noted Derren Nathan, head of equity research at Hargreaves Lansdown.
+The Paris stock market closed up 1.3 percent on "hope that President Emmanuel Macron will serve out his term and that a (French) budget can be passed in the coming weeks," noted Derren Nathan, head of equity research at Hargreaves Lansdown.

 Macron on Friday was holding talks with French political leaders on the left and right as he seeks to quickly name a new prime minister after Michel Barnier's government was ousted in a historic no-confidence vote.